 First, you need a reservation.
 Before each trip, we will contact you via email (evite) or phone to make a reservation for the upcoming trip.
 We’ll tell you the date, destination, bus times and any special events for the day.
 You must RSVP by the reservation deadline (usually Thursday at 8:00 p.m.) if you want to attend.

 Based on your reservation, head to your morning bus stop.
 Blizzard staff will greet you at your bus stop to check you in, help you load your equipment in the trailer and get you situated on the bus.
 Our youngest members sit up front with staff.
 You will be dropped off at the same bus stop at the end of the day.
 Again, check your reservation for exact bus times.
 Bus times may vary each week!

 You’ll want to bring a lunch, plenty of snacks and drinks to stay hydrated.
-Blizzard members can eat double the amount they pack for a regular school day.
-If you wish to buy lunch, bring $10 to $15 and be ready for long lines.
+Blizzard members can eat twice as much as a regular school day!
+If you wish to buy lunch, bring $15 to $20 and be ready for long lines.
 Younger members are strongly encouraged to pack a lunch.

 Blizzard members must have their own gear and equipment and everything needed for a warm, fun day on the slopes!
 Rentals are not available on Blizzard trips.

 If you attend, you pay a Trip Fee which covers your lift ticket and round-trip bus transportation.
 If you don’t attend for any reason (you’re sick, have a birthday party, etc.) and you either don’t make a reservation or you cancel by the reservation deadline, there is no charge!

 If you make a reservation, do not cancel, and do not attend, you will be charged a nominal No-Show Fee.
 We always process charges after the trip so we always charge you the correct amount.
 If you ever have questions about a charge, just call the office.